Cold sore remedies to try at home

 Stress reduction and avoiding other triggers

 Sun isn’t the only trigger for cold sores.
 An outbreak can be instigated by a range of triggers, including stress, fatigue, other illnesses, feeling rundown, certain foods, and some things that are just unique to you.
-Taking care of yourself and avoiding your triggers is one of the best ways to minimise the number of outbreaks you have.
+Taking care of yourself and avoiding your triggers is one of the best ways to minimize the number of outbreaks you have.

 You don’t have to suffer cold sores gracefully.
 You have a range of treatments you can take to manage the symptoms, to clear them up faster, and to even stop outbreaks from happening.